TechChantier/malingo/.scribe/intro.md

 # Introduction

-This is api documentation contains all the endpoints for the malingo project.
+This api documentation contains all the endpoints for the malingo project.
     a platform where you can effortlessly find companions for your next adventure, be it a travel buddy, a dining partner, or someone to join you for a stroll or a random conversation.
 Malingo is a solution that enables individuals to connect, share experiences, and foster new relationships while splitting